Enhanced Ground-Satellite Direct Access via Onboard Rydberg Atomic Quantum Receivers: Performance Evaluations of Direct Access

 \section{Performance Evaluations of Direct Access}

-Next, we introduce the RAQRs into classical satellite networks and reveal the potential of RAQR-enabled satellite networks by detailing the significant improvement on the achievable rate, coverage area, and sensing accuracy.
+Next, we present a theoretical projection of integrating RAQRs into classical satellite networks to explore their potential benefits, including possible enhancements in achievable rate, coverage area, and sensing accuracy.

 A four-level electron transition of 6S\textsubscript{\scalebox{0.8}{1/2}}\textrightarrow 6P\textsubscript{\scalebox{0.8}{3/2}}\textrightarrow 47D\textsubscript{\scalebox{0.8}{5/2}} \textrightarrow 48P\textsubscript{\scalebox{0.8}{3/2}} is considered in our simulations, corresponding to the detection of RF signals having a carrier frequency of $f_c = 6.9458$ GHz.
 The parameters of electron transitions, laser beams, RF signals, and electronic components follow the same values as those listed in TABLE I of \cite{gong2024rydberg}.
-It is emphasized that our configurations are consistent with the physics experiments and 3GPP specification.
-We employ $100$ Rydberg sensors equipped on the satellite to form a uniform linear array for receiving the signal transmitted from a single-antenna ground station.
-For simplicity, we assume a line-of-sight propagation for the ground-to-satellite transmission.
+These configurations are consistent with the physics experiments and 3GPP specification.
+Based on these parameter settings, by assuming that there are 100 Rydberg sensors equipped on the satellite, we investigate the benefits of the RAQR-based satellite over a conventional one.
+Furthermore, we assume a line-of-sight propagation for the ground-to-satellite transmission.
 The FSPL is given by $20 \log_{10} \left( c / (4 \pi) \right) + 20 \log_{10} \left( 1/d \right) + 20 \log_{10} \left( 1/f_c \right)$ in dB, where $c$ represents the speed of light and $d$ is the distance.